Mary Ann Bolton Undergraduate Research Award

 Eligibility

-- Projects must have been completed for a UNI credit-bearing course OR for a faculty-mentored project, in any format or medium (e.g., print, video, painting, photograph, website, mobile application, 3D models, construction).
+- Projects must have been completed for a UNI credit-bearing course OR for a university sponsored project, in any format or medium (e.g., print, video, painting, photograph, website, mobile application, 3D models, construction).

 - Projects must be original work and not previously published.